snokpok/scp/README.md

 <h2 id="demo">Demo</h2>

-To get a demo, go to <a href="https://scp.vuvincent.com">this</a> and login.
-Play a song on your Spotify then see the widget
+To demo this by your own, go to <a href="https://scp.vuvincent.com">this</a> and login.
+Play a song on your Spotify then see the sample widget.

+For a live demo, go to my website <a href="https://vuvincent.com">vuvincent.com</a>.
+You'll see a similar widget whenever I jam on anything.

 <h2 id="technologies">Technologies</h2>

 - Golang for our server (based on the Gin framework)
 - MongoDB for database (hosted on Atlas)
 - Heroku for deployment

+- React + TailwindCSS for our UI
+- Netlify for app hosting